c-lamar-fullmer/gift_ideas_final/README.md

 # Gift Ideas List

-Gift Ideas List is a web application that helps users organize and manage gift ideas for their friends and family.
+Gift Ideas List is a web application that helps users organize and manage gift ideas for their loved ones.
 Users can create accounts, add people, and brainstorm gift ideas for each person.

 ---